Rubbish tips and HWRCs in London

 - Gerpins Lane Reuse and Recycling Centre – Council tax bill or driving license

 - Fishers Farm Household Reuse and Recycling Centre – Driving license or parking permit

 - Chigwell Road Reuse and Recycling Centre – Proof of address e.g. council tax bill or drivers license

 10. Waste types – what am I allowed to dispose of at the tip?

 Each HWRC has their own list of waste they can and can’t accept.
 You can find a list of permitted and prohibited items on their websites.
 For example, Merton Recycling and Reuse centre state on they only accept household general waste, garden waste, small electrical items and small bulky waste items.

-If using a civic amenity site isn’t the right option for you, there are alternative ways to dispose of your bulky waste.
+If using a civic amenity site isn’t the right option for you, there are alternative ways to dispose of your bulky waste in London.
 You could use a council bulky waste collection service, give any items in good condition to charity, or hire a private waste contractor.